KyleMcMaster/KyleMcMaster/README.md

 ### Hi there 👋

-- ⚡ Fun fact: I recently became a father and am learning a lot about family, parenting, and myself 😊
+- ⚡ Fun fact: I recently became a father and am learning a lot about family, parenting, and myself. 😊
-- 🔭 I currently write my thoughts at both my personal [blog](https://www.kylemcmaster.com/) and NimblePros' [blog](https://blog.nimblepros.com/)
+- 🔭 I currently write my thoughts at both [my personal blog](https://www.kylemcmaster.com/) and [NimblePros blog](https://blog.nimblepros.com/)
 - 👯 I’m actively developing a few side projects and looking to collaborate on [Payroll-Processor](https://github.com/KyleMcMaster/payroll-processor) and [CSharpFunctionalExtensions.FluentAssertions](https://github.com/NitroDevs/CSharpFunctionalExtensions.FluentAssertions)
-- 📖 I recently found [this article](https://ardalis.com/clean-architecture-asp-net-core/) interesting
+- 📝 I recently co-authored [this article](https://blog.nimblepros.com/blogs/everything-is-functions/) for the F# Advent Calendar with [Sean G. Wright](https://twitter.com/seangwright)
 - 🎲 If your team is in need of Training/Mentoring/Assessments, checkout [NimblePros](https://nimblepros.com/)

 <hr />